To vote for Pederson, go to http://bc.peakperformanceproject.com/vote.

 Now in its seventh year, The PEAK Performance Program has changed the lives of 100 artists and created a vibrant music community in B.C. and has just expanded into Alberta.

 Administered by the Music B.C.
-Industry Association and Alberta Music Industry Association, Pederson will join her fellow artists in an intensive, one-week bootcamp in the music business held at Rockridge Canyon in Princeton, and recently performed in a showcase with three other PEAK artists at Vancouver's Fortune Sound Club.
+Industry Association and Alberta Music Industry Association, Pederson has already joined her fellow artists in an intensive, one-week bootcamp in the music business held at Rockridge Canyon in Princeton, and recently performed in a showcase with three other PEAK artists at Vancouver's Fortune Sound Club.

 “Being chosen as one of the 12 artists, from 250 applicants, for The PEAK Performance Project has already had an impact on my career.
 The amount of support I have already received, and will continue to gain, is paving the pathway I’ve worked so hard for, for years,” said Pederson.

 Those artists who make it into the top three will perform at the finale concert, where they will take home $102,700 for first place, $75,000 for second and $50,000 for third.

 The Top 3 announcement will take place Nov.
 3.